pulumi/pulumi-self-hosted-installers/gke-hosted/README.md

   Where `{ days_until_expiration }` is set to a number of days for the cert (e.g. 365).
   And, `{ common_name }` is set to `api.{domain}` for the api cert and key and set to `app.{domain}` for the console cert and key (e.g. api.example.com and app.example.com, respectively).

-  > ⚠️ If using self-signed certificates, you will need to load the cert into your workstation (e.g. MacOS Keychain Access) so that browser and `pulumi` CLI access work correctly.
+  > ⚠️ If using self-signed certificates, you will need to load both the `app.` and `app.` certs into your workstation (e.g. MacOS Keychain Access) so that browser and `pulumi` CLI access work correctly.
+See section at bottom for steps for MacOS.

 ## What does each Pulumi program do?